synthesized-io/fairlens/docs/user_guide/quickstart.rst

   fscorer.plot_distributions()

 From the plots, we can start to get an idea of where certain prejudices may occur.
-However, what's more important is that we aren't prejudicing a very specific subgroup, which could have a combination of different sensitive attributes.
-The fairness scorer can iterate through all possible combinations of these sensitive demographics and use statistical distances to produce an estimate of how independant the distribution of "RawScore" is to the sensitive groups.
+However, what's more important is that we aren't prejudicing a very specific subgroup, which could have any combination of values from sensitive columns.
+The fairness scorer can iterate through all possible combinations of these sensitive demographics and use statistical distances to produce an estimate of how independent the distribution of "RawScore" is to the sensitive groups.

-At this point we may also find that we want to focus on a subset of the sensitive attributes, in which case we can reinitialize the fairness scorer with new them.
+At this point we may also find that we want to focus on a subset of the sensitive attributes, in which case we can reinitialize the fairness scorer with new ones.

 .. ipython:: python